 - Federal Work Study (Money earned by working a part-time job on or off campus)

-Financial Aid for New York State residents: TAP
+New York State residents

-If you are a resident of New York State and are or will be an undergraduate student, you may be eligible for Tuition Assistant Program awards.
+New York State residents may also be eligible for the Tuition Assistant Program (TAP) award.
 You can fill out your FAFSA and TAP form in the same sitting.
 Links to TAP are located at the bottom of the online FAFSA application.